British Columbia Intervention

 - Although about 1 in 6 Canadians has used an illicit drug other than cannabis in their lifetime, few have used these drugs during the past year.
 Past-year rates are generally 1% or less.

-- Both lifetime and past-year use of illicit substances other than cannabis is highest among men and those aged 18-24.
+- Both lifetime and past-year use of illicit substances other than cannabis are highest among men and those aged 18-24.

 In Canada, surveys conducted among high school students indicate an increase in methamphetamine use among that population.
 Data on fluctuations in use among the adult population are not available.
 The World Health Organization (WHO) recently stated that ‘methamphetamine is the most widely used illicit drug after marijuana’.
 Concomitantly, the domestic production and trafficking of methamphetamine has dramatically increased while its distribution and use have reportedly skyrocketed in some regions of Canada.
 The continued increase in methamphetamine popularity will be a considerable source of harm to consumers and a negative impact on the environment, as experienced in the U.S.